agstephens/RL-mkdocs/docs/unit2/lesson6/lesson6.md

-# Lesson 5-Tabular Methods: Monte Carlo
+# Lesson 6-Tabular Methods: Monte Carlo

 **Learning outcomes**

+By the end of this lesson, you will be able to:

 1. understand the difference between learning the expected return and computing it via dynamic programming
 1. understand the strengths and weaknesses of MC methods